DevMountain/Journal2020/README.md

 2. Call `saveToPersistentStorage()` any time that the list of entries is modified

 #### Quick lesson on local urls
-This screenshot shows you how local urls work.
-URLS are not just web based.
-On your computer you have local file urls.
-Open your finder and right click to "get info".
+This screenshot shows you how local URLs work.
+URLs are not just web-based.
+On your computer, you have local file URLs.
+Open your finder and right-click to "get info".
 When you do that it will show "where" your folder is located on your machine. iCloud Drive / Desktop / Dev Mountain Bank / ect...
-Local files are seperated by components which are forward-slashes.
-Extentions are . (dots).
-Images are a good example of extentions such as .jpg or .png
+Local files are separated by components which are forward-slashes.
+Extensions are . (dots).
+Images are a good example of extensions such as .jpg or .png
 <img width="1676" alt="screen shot 2018-10-01 at 11 03 26 am" src="https://user-images.githubusercontent.com/23179585/46303711-d7f20300-c569-11e8-979a-d5b777e371ea.png">

 ##### Loading data from the URL